itchy-o/rfid_experiment/README.md

 ## Summary of branches
 - `main` - The current runtime version.
 Intended to be installed verbatim on the CircuitPython device.
-- `photos` - Detailed photographs (and other large files) supporting the tests.  _Not_ intended to be installed on the devices.
+- `photos` - Detailed photographs (and other large files e.g. PDFs) supporting the tests.  _Not_ intended to be installed on the devices.

 ## Misc
 - [PN532 CircuitPython API documentation](https://docs.circuitpython.org/projects/pn532/en/latest/api.html)